YenMillz/Marketplace/README.md

 ## Getting Started

-Marketplace is just a simple platform where people regularly gather for the purchase and sale of goods.
+Marketplace is a simple platform where people regularly gather for the purchase and sale of goods.
 It uses a relational database (PostgreSQL) to store the data.
 To secure endpoints, I've used bearer key provided by